doecode/server/src/main/java/gov/osti/services/UserServices.md

 `GET /doecodeapi/services/user/requests`

 Requires authentication, and administrative access roles.
 Return a listing of user accounts containing pending, requested roles for administrative processing.
+Optionally, you may specify query parameters of the starting row number ("start") and desired number of rows returned ("rows").
+If rows is set, it is capped at 100.
+If not set, all records matching are returned.

 >  Request:
 ```